What is HCAHPS and What Does it Mean for Healthcare Worker Engagement

-Editor’s Note: This article has been updated with new information.
-What is HCAHPS?
-How can healthcare providers improve healthcare worker engagement so that they can continue to provide excellent service to patients?
-Here are answers you need.
+How can healthcare providers use HCAHPS to improve employee engagement, so that they can continue to provide excellent care to patients?

 On the other hand, market and regulatory pressures require hospitals to continuously improve patient satisfaction and reduce costs and readmission rates to obtain full value from insurance reimbursements.

 The biggest factor in both dimensions is the workforce: A highly specialized and very mobile group of skilled caregivers who are constantly in short supply.